esa-palosaari/tower-defence/README.md

   * `plan/` -- Here is the project plan.

-  * `doc/` -- here are the documentation sources related to the project.
+  * `doc/` -- here are the documentation sources related to the project
-    You may use different tools for documentation (e.g. latex), but we hope to get the final version of the document **also as pdf file**.

   * `src/` -- here are the C++ source files.